jayyang17/GraphAPIAuditLogs/README.md

 # Graph API Directory Extraction

-This project provides tools to extract audit logs from the Microsoft Graph API, process them, and store the results in CSV format for analysis.
+This project provides tools to extract Directory data from the Microsoft Graph API, process them, and store the results in CSV format for analysis.

 ## Features